138over/scratch/react/mockups/css-grid-react-1/README.md

 Overview
 ---
-Tyler Sticka of Cloudfour wrote this [First CSS Grid LayoutCloud](https://cloudfour.com/thinks/first-css-grid-layout/) blog entry
+Tyler Sticka of Cloudfour wrote this [First CSS Grid LayoutCloud](https://cloudfour.com/thinks/first-css-grid-layout/) blog entry.
+Thank You, Tyler!

 * Given the blog entry as a starting point
 * Then convert to use react styled-components